narenchoudhary/django-iitg-auth/README.rst

 django-iitg-auth
 ================

-``django-iitg-auth`` is a reusable Django application for which provides a custom authencation backend for authenticating with IIT Guwahati webmail servers, a login form and a utility view.
+``django-iitg-auth`` is a reusable Django application which provides a custom authencation backend for authenticating with IIT Guwahati webmail servers, a login form and a utility view.